AndroidTestBugReport/ReCDroid/README.md

 3) Programs (i.e., APKs) and bug reports used in the paper.
 4) Documentation showing how ReCDroid can be used.

-## VirtualBox
+## Run RecDroid Using a VirtualBox Image

 ### Pre-requirements

-- Prepare a desktop computer with recommended configuration: 32GB memory, 8 kernels cpu, more than 50 GB free disk.
+- Prepare a desktop computer with the following recommended configuration: 32GB memory, 8 kernels cpu, more than 50 GB free disk.
 - Download [24 GB VirtualBox image](https://drive.google.com/file/d/1kKdHsa9TJEyU4pYyOQPyMzZqagWBcVSX/view?usp=sharing).
-The root password of the image is `rec_xxx`.
+The root password of this image is `rec_xxx`.
 - Use VirtualBox(we use 5.1.38) to import the VirtualBox image.

-### Run the artifact
+### Run RecDroid

 1. Open the virtualbox image.
 2. Start an android emulator.
 Wait(mins) until it is totally launched.